Unmarried Couples Rights Upon Separation

 What are the legal rights of unmarried couples if one partner dies?

-If one partner of an unmarried couple dies, their surviving partner does not automatically inherit a portion of their estate by virtue of having been their partner.
+If one partner of an unmarried couple dies, their surviving partner does not automatically inherit a portion of their estate by having been their partner.

 Instead, the instructions contained in the will of the deceased will determine how their estate is apportioned.